andymanitara/tweak/README.md

 For more information and those using pure JavaScript please look at the [documentation](http://docs.tweakjs.com) under the ['Class'](http://docs.tweakjs.com/class/tweak/Class.html) section.

 ### Templates
 A template, written in a template language, describes the user interface of your application.
 Each template is backed by a Model, each template can be updated when you choose.
+You can use any template engine you with simple overwrite the views template engine, with your template creation.
+By default it uses Handlebars to generate the template, othere template engines may plug straight in; extenstions to the framework will be made for other templates.
+Eventually this will be changed to be a generic method within the View, with applied extensions to define the view being used.

 #### Helpers
 Helper methods in template engines provide extra functionality to make template more dynamic.
 In a future update, it is hopeful that Tweak.js will provide a collection of useful helper functions that allow you to specify portions of a template that should listen to the event system to automatically update that portion of the template - providing simple and less expensive ways to update the View - similar to that of Ember.js.